-And we are beginning learning the alphabet so I bought letter magnets that we will put on the fridge.
-I'm also planning on making a 'going fishing for letters game' with a magnet on a string attached to a fishing pole.
+And we are beginning to learn the alphabet so I bought letter magnets that we will put on the fridge.
+I’m also planning on making a ‘going fishing for letters game’ with a magnet on a string attached to a fishing pole.

 He is 2 years and a few months old and we have plans to potty train this April or May.